All Episodes

 They're not the kind of people that spend every day in the doctor's office and then at the emergency room.

-I think I read close to half of these 46 to 48 million estimated uninsured or underestimated or uninsured by choice uh on purpose.
+I think I read close to half of these 46 to 48 million estimated uninsured or underestimated or uninsured by choice on purpose.

-The president said today the tax code unfairly penalizes People who do not get health insurance through their job.
+The president said today the tax code unfairly penalizes people who do not get health insurance through their job.

 It unwisely encourages workers to choose overly expensive gold-plated plans.

-The result is that insurance premiums rise, and many Americans cannot afford the coverage that they need.
+The result is that insurance premiums rise and many Americans cannot afford the coverage that they need.

 They've got to have it like auto insurance.

-And the incentive is if you buy your own, you'll end up shopping and you'll get better prices, and you maybe won't buy as much.
+And the incentive is if you buy your own, you'll end up shopping and you'll get better prices and you maybe won't buy as much.

-You won't go for these gold plated things so that you don't have to worry about it.
+You won't go for these gold-plated things so that you don't have to worry about it.

-You'll just buy what you need, and this will introduce market forces into the health care system, which we've all agreed needs to be done decades ago.
+And this will introduce market forces into the healthcare system, which we've all agreed needs to be done decades ago.

 And when you introduce market forces, you lower prices.

-You continue with these these gold-plated plans.
+You continue with these gold-plated plans.

 Don't know what the rate is.

-Uh I don't care if it's no name-calling week or whatever.
+I don't care if it's no name-calling week or whatever.

-They are gonna go bananas with this.
+They are going to go bananas with this.

-They are gonna go bonkers.
+They are going to go bonkers.

-Uh the thing I don't like about it, and it's a small part, and this was the trick, it's one of our guys proposing a tax increase.
+The thing I don't like about it, and it's a small part, and this was the trick.

 And it can be just like I did when I tricked you.